 So, now that you know everything there is to know about real pirate costumes, it’s time to get the look yourself.
 Whether you’re prepping for a pirate festival like Gasparilla, or you’re way into Talk Like a Pirate Day, or you’re just heading off to a costume party, a good pirate costume is easy to accomplish and can get a lot of attention.

 It’s no secret that Captain Jack Sparrow is one of the all-time popular pirate costumes for men.
-Pirates of the Caribbean costumes have been huge ever since Curse of the Black Pearl came out in 2003, and with a possible fifth film in the series, Dead Men Tell No Tales, slated for 2017, it’s safe to assume that they’re not going anywhere anytime soon.
+Pirates of the Caribbean costumes have been huge ever since Curse of the Black Pearl came out in 2003, and with the fifth film in the series, Dead Men Tell No Tales, released in 2017, it’s safe to assume that they’re not going anywhere anytime soon.

 So, if you’re a guy looking to get that swashbuckler swag, this Captain Jack Sparrow costume is a great place to start.
 With included coat, belts, and – naturally – Jack’s signature hat, it’s the perfect mens pirate costume.
 If you’re a gamer at heart, though, then Edward Kenway from Assassin’s Creed IV: Black Flag might be more your style.
 There are always more classic options to explore too, like this red and black cutthroat pirate costume, or this simple white pirate shirt (that one doubles as Seinfeld cosplay).